jimwebber/neo4j-tutorial/README.markdown

 * Quarterly at [Skillsmatter](http://skillsmatter.com/course/nosql/neo4j-tutorial) London

-* Once each in Melbourne, Brisbane, and Sydney Australia at the [Yow!
+* Once each in Melbourne, Brisbane, and Sydney at the [Yow!
 Australia](http://www.yowconference.com.au/index.html) 2012 conference

 Authors <a name="authors">
 -------